ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 1. Stop all ZooKeeper nodes.

-2. [optional, but recommended] Found ZooKeeper leader node, start and stop it again.
+2. Optional, but recommended: find ZooKeeper leader node, start and stop it again.
 It will force ZooKeeper to create a consistent snapshot.

 3. Run `clickhouse-keeper-converter` on a leader, for example: